guirgouveia/stack.io-assignment/docs/task-1-dockerize.md

 docker-compose build --push
 ```

 Remember to change the IMAGE_TAG environment variable in the .env file to your Docker Hub username, so that you can push the image to your Docker Hub account.
+Furthermore, the IMAGE_NAME environment variable is currently set to my own Docker Registry, so change it accordingly, if you want to push the image to your own Docker Registry or use local images.

 ### About the Docker Image